nbieber/FEWD_Slides/lesson2/slides.md

 <aside class="notes"></aside>

 ![GeneralAssemb.ly](../assets/images/icons/exercise_icon_md.png)
-## Fix It
+## Onion

 <!--* Download https://github.com/nbieber/FEWD_Slides via the client-->
 * Open SourceTree to your FEWD project - press the 'pull' button
-* Open Week_02_Styling/In_Class/fix_it/index.html
+* Open Week_02_Styling/In_Class/onion/index.html
-* Debug the issues "issues"
+* Mark up the page with the appropriate tags
-* An important discipline both for your own work and when working with other developers
+* Style it according to the notes in the file
 * Once you're done we'll explore sub-directories